epics-containers/epics-containers.github.io/docs/tutorials/setup_k8s_new_beamline.md

   # point at the shared filesystem data folder for the beamline
   hostPath: /dls/p46/data
 ```
+(create-test-ioc-k8s)=
 # Create a Test IOC to Deploy

-TODO: WIP (but this looks just like it did in the first IOC deployment tutorial).
+TODO: This is work in progress (but essentially just repeat what we did in [](deploy-example-instance)).

-Essentially you should be able to deploy `bl01t-ea-test-02` to the k3s cluster with the same command as before:
+You should be able to deploy `bl01t-ea-test-02` IOC that you made in [](create-new-ioc-instance) to the k3s cluster with the same command as before:

 ```bash
 cd bl01t